rcdelacruz/principal-engineer-exam/docs/FAQ.md

 ### Q: Do I need to actually deploy the application?
 **A**: Yes, a working live deployment accessible via URL is required.
 Choose a platform you're comfortable with.

-### Q: Will deployment costs be covered?
-**A**: We'll reimburse reasonable deployment costs up to $50 with receipts.
-Most platforms offer free tiers sufficient for this exam.

 ### Q: Can I use different platforms for different services?
 **A**: Yes, you can deploy frontend and backend to different platforms if it makes sense for your architecture.
 Document your reasoning.